Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Positive joint aspiration

-- Ulcer (diabetic, pressure, ischemic, traumatic) with signs of infection (redness, warm, swelling, pain, discharge which may range from white to serosanguineous) that is not improving despite treatment and bone, or deep infection is suspected
+- Ulcer (diabetic, pressure, ischemic, traumatic) with signs of infection (redness, warmth, swelling, pain, discharge which may range from white to serosanguineous) that is not improving despite treatment and bone, or deep infection is suspected(40)

-- Pre-operative evaluation for a planned surgery or procedure
+Pre-operative evaluation for a planned surgery or procedure

-- When imaging, physical or laboratory findings indicate joint infection, delayed or non-healing or other surgical/procedural complications.
+- When imaging, physical examination, or laboratory findings indicate joint infection, delayed or non-healing or other surgical/procedural complications.

 - Further evaluation of an abnormality or non-diagnostic findings on prior imaging